This post contains affiliate links. Please see our disclosure policy.

 • Follow the instructions on each exercise, focusing on your form and proper technique to avoid additional strain

-• As you build strength, you can gradually increase the intensity and repetitions
+• As you build strength, you can gradually increase the intensity and repetitions.

-Glute Bridge
+Glute Bridges

-How to Perform a Glute Bridge:
+How to Perform Glute Bridges

 The glute bridge is also a great option for seniors because it’s gentle, but powerful.
 I put together a handy guide to hip strengthening exercises for seniors that take age and ability into special consideration.